bixbydevelopers/capsule-sample-bank/viv-bank-server/README.md

-oauth2orize: oauth2 provider example, borrowed from gerges-beshay/oauth2orize-examples
+oauth2orize: oauth2 provider example, borrowed from https://github.com/mohd7469/oauth2orize-examples
 it is lightly modified by @aren to support returning bank info.

-Install and Usage
+Installation and Usage
 ===

 Run the following commands from inside the `viv-bank-folder` folder.